Using the Azure Cross-Platform Command-Line Interface with the Resource Manager

-To create a file that contains parameters for the Microsoft.WebSiteSQLDatabase.0.1.0-preview1 template, use the following data and create a file named params.json.
-Replace values beginning with My such as MyWebSite with your own values.
+For example, to create a file that contains parameters for the Microsoft.WebSiteSQLDatabase.0.2.6-preview template, use the following data to create a file named params.json.
+Replace the values below beginning with My such as MyWebSite with your own values.
 The siteLocation should specify an Azure region near you, such as North Europe or South Central US.
 (This example uses West US)

 After saving the params.json file, use the following command to create a new resource group based on the template.
 The

-azure group create MyGroupName "MyDataCenter" -y Microsoft.WebSiteSQLDatabase.0.1.0-preview1 -d MyDeployment -e params.json
+azure group create MyGroupName "West US" -f Microsoft.WebSiteSQLDatabase.0.2.6-preview.json -d MyDeployment -e params.json

 This command will return OK once the deployment has been uploaded, but before the deployment have been applied to resources in the group.
 To check the status of the deployment, use the following command.

 The ProvisioningState shows the status of the deployment.